MichaelZhouwang/VLUE/README.md

 You are welcome to test your vision-language models on the VLUE benchmark!
 Labeled OOD test sets and evaluation scripts are released in the repo.
 After obtaining results, you are welcome email [**VLUE team**](wcszhou@outlook.com) to get your model included in the [**VLUE Learderboard**](https://vlue-benchmark.github.io/VLUE-website/leaderboard.html).
 Your email should contain information displayed in the leaderboard (i.e., paper link/description, results on original test sets and OOD test sets.)

+# Other Usage

+While the intended use of the collected OOD data is to evalute vision-language models via direct OOD generalization (i.e., fine-tune on original datasets then directly test on OOD test sets), it is also possible to fine-tune, or few-shot fine-tune on a subset of the provided OOD data for other research settings such as transfer learning and domain adaptation.

-# Paper
+# Citation

-If you use our benchmark or the code in this repo, please cite our paper `\cite{zhou2022vlue}`.
+If you use our benchmark or the code in this repo, please consider cite our paper `\cite{zhou2022vlue}`.
 ```
 @article{xx,
       author    = {xx},